+In order to enable digital transformation, capabilities of digital technologies should be coupled by other factors such as culture, strategy, and human capital [13].
+Kohnke [14] found that organizations are investing in digitalization without trying to push the necessary changes because they underestimate the organizational implications and the people dynamic of the digitalization process which includes the need of aligning people, processes, organizational structures and culture.
+This indicates a lack of awareness of the interconnections between these important features of digital transformation, and the necessity to consider them in alignment rather than individually.
+Considering the use of different digital technologies and various forms of value creation, structural changes are often needed to provide an adequate basis for the new operations[15].
+This further indicates that there is an alliance between the dimensions of technology, innovation and management.

-[13][14][15]The purpose of this paper is to provide a better understanding of complexity in government digital transformation projects.
+The purpose of this paper is to provide a better understanding of complexity in a government digital transformation project.
 In order to investigate the complexities in such projects, we framed our research by applying the following research postulate:

 Complexity in government digital transformation projects is rooted in the interplay between the factors of organizational structuring, technologies, and efforts to innovate.
 With these factors operating in tandem, the pervasive complexity associated with delivering digital transformation projects become increasingly difficult to manage.

 The research was performed in Norway in 2019/2020.
 The methodology is qualitative, in-depth case study, based primarily on interviews, however supplemented with observations and document studies.
 The selected case is an ongoing digital transformation project that includes collaboration between several government agencies and sectors with the aim to produce seamless, digital services for citizens and businesses.
-We used a thematic analysis approach, and a qualitative data analysis software tool was applied to organize the data, and investigating any patterns in the data.
+We used a thematic analysis approach, and a qualitative data analysis software tool was applied to organize the data.

-The results suggest that organizational complexities, i.e. the stakeholder relationships and the governance structures, technical complexities, i.e. lack of knowledge and familiarity with advance and new technologies, and complexities related to introducing innovative, digital solutions to citizens and business, all relate to one another.
+The results suggest that organizational complexities, i.e. collaboration challenges, technical complexities, i.e. lack of knowledge and familiarity with advance and new technologies, and complexities related to introducing innovative, digital solutions to citizens and business, all relate to one another.
 Their interrelationships may create additional challenges and complexities which must be dealt with by the project managers.
-In other words, digital transformation projects in governments may become increasingly difficult to manage when factors related to organizational structuring and managing multiple stakeholder groups, selection and implementation of purposefully technological enablers, and bringing innovative, digital solutions to citizens and businesses, all operate in tandem.
+In other words, digital transformation projects in governments may become increasingly difficult to manage when factors related to organizational structuring, selection and implementation of purposefully technological enablers, and bringing innovative, digital solutions to citizens and businesses, all operate in tandem.

 This paper offer one approach to understanding the complexity of digital transformation projects in governments.
-We explored the relationships and interconnection between core dimensions of digital transformation projects.
+We explored the relationships and the interconnections between core dimensions of digital transformation projects.
 Thus, the paper may add to the evolution of project complexities theories and practice, by presenting indications on how the elements of complexities may be intertwined in a digital transformation project.
-By investigating the root causes, we hope to raise awareness of the difficulties of embracing and managing complexities that may occur in a government digital transformation project.
-The research study focuses on discovery, not validation.
+By investigating the root causes, we hope to raise awareness of the difficulties of embracing and managing complexities in a government digital transformation project.

 In the following, we first introduce the theoretical background with reference to related work on digital transformation projects, and on project complexity.
 Thereafter, we outline a conceptual framework (Venn diagram) for investigating the interplay between variables related to organization, technologies, and innovation.
 Then we describe the case and our research design and methods, including an explanation of how the case study was conducted and the data analysis was undertaken.
 The main findings are presented and discussed, including in relation to relevant literature.
 The paper is concluded with an explanation of the main research results, a description of the limitations of our research, and proposed themes for further research.